The Challenge

 New-MgServicePrincipalAppRoleAssignment -ServicePrincipalId $msi.Id -PrincipalId $msi.Id -AppRoleId $AppRoleID -ResourceId $ResourceID

-I recommend using a SMTP service (Azure Email Communication Service) to send the email as it requires less permissions.
+I recommend using an SMTP service like Azure Email Communication Service to send emails as it requires fewer permissions.

 I will update here or in another post about the configuration needed for uploading the data to a Log Analytics Workspace.

-This is where this manual ends, and you can run your Runbook on a schedule so you can receive daily or weekly updates on your Intune Remediations scripts policies.
+This is where this guide ends.
+You can now run your Runbook on a schedule to receive daily or weekly updates on your Intune Remediations scripts policies automatically!